 validation_split=0.2,

-From the loss and accuracy curves on the validation set, we observed,
+From the loss and accuracy curves on the validation set, we observe:

-- both metrics are fluctuating during the entire training process;
+- Both metrics fluctuate during the entire training process;

-- after about 40 epochs, model overfitting occurs, where training loss continues to decrease while validation loss starts to increase (and accuracy is almost flat).
+- After about 30 epochs, model overfitting occurs, where training loss continues to decrease while validation loss starts to increase (and accuracy is almost flat).

-This pattern indicates that our model is diverging as training goes, and it’s most likely because the learning rate is too high.
+This pattern indicates that our model is diverging as training goes on, and it’s most likely because the learning rate is too high.

 This is the basic concept of non-linear decay, among which the most commonly used ones are time-based and exponential decay.